neopg-io/neopg.io/content/blog/no-ad-hoc-parser.md

 However, NeoPG has also its own parsers:

-* NeoPG does have its own URL parser, because [`libcurl` does not expose an interface the internal implementation](https://github.com/curl/curl/issues/2412).
+* NeoPG does have its own URL parser, because [`libcurl` does not expose an interface to the internal implementation](https://github.com/curl/curl/issues/2412).
 The risk of two different URL parsers must be compensated with [extra testing](https://github.com/das-labor/neopg/issues/61).
 * Of course, NeoPG has a custom OpenPGP parser ([work in progress](https://github.com/das-labor/neopg/pull/60)).

-These parsers are not ad-hoc parsers, but generated based on a formal grammars using the excellent template library [PEGTL](https://github.com/taocpp/PEGTL).
+These parsers are not ad-hoc parsers, but generated based on formal grammars using the excellent template library [PEGTL](https://github.com/taocpp/PEGTL).
 For example, the grammar for an [URL](https://github.com/taocpp/PEGTL/blob/master/include/tao/pegtl/contrib/uri.hpp) in PEGTL is lifted straight from [RFC3986](https://www.ietf.org/rfc/rfc3986.txt), while there is no corresponding expression of the _intent_ in [GnuPG](https://dev.gnupg.org/source/gnupg/browse/master/dirmngr/http.c;fa0ed1c7e2eee7c559026696e6b21acc882a97aa$1282).